Adversarial Influence Maximization: Background and preliminaries

-The goal of the player is to devise a strategy that maximizes the aggregate number of infected nodes up to time $T$.
-Following standard bandit theory, we measure this in terms of the regret
+The player wishes to devise a strategy that maximizes the aggregate number of influenced nodes up to time $T$.
+Using the notation from the previous section, we define the \emph{regret} of the player to be

 where